rbatra2000/tufte-project-template/README.md

 ![Dark Mode Example](assets/dark-mode.png)

 ### Writing
-Currently, this template supports a few elements: sections, image figures, video figures, text, code snippets, sidenotes.
+Currently, this template supports a few elements: sections, lists, image figures, video figures, text, code snippets, sidenotes.

 #### Sections & Text
 You can create a new section using the following: